 In 1944 munitions work stopped at the Peters Cartridge Company.
 Remington purchased the building and put it back to work for a while.
 Later, Columbia Records pressed and stored vinyl discs inside.
 By the end of the 1950s, however, the Peters building stood vacant.
 The other two powder manufacturers in Kings Mills--the Kings Powder and Government Ordinance Plants--have disappeared from the opposite bank of the river and the top of the hill behind the Peters building, which has itself undergone many renovations and alterations due to accidental explosions.
 Today Kings Mills survives as a suburb of Cincinnati, with its roller coasters and fireworks, while the only remains of the powder industry which once kept it alive stand crumbling along the river.

 The Peters Cartridge Company building is one of the largest and most imposing abandoned structures in the whole state.
 Calling it abandoned is a bit misleading, however; portions of the complex have been renovated, and other parts are in the process of being renovated.
-An artist keeps his design offices in the back--check out his website at www.gregstorer.com--and there are junk dealers who store things there.
+An artist kept his design offices in the back and there are junk dealers who store things there.
 It's not a safe place to be, since it's under constant surveillance of the kind that will catch you damn near guaranteed.

 Another chapter in the building's story: RJ Bond of Criterion Technologies rented the place to make a new horror movie, entitled first The Factory and now Ghost Factory, in December of 2002.
 The movie renames the place the Petrie Munitions Factory, and tells the story of a reality TV show--Terror TV--which films at the abandoned plant, only to discover real ghosts running around.
 During the filming several crew members had encounters with the real Peters plant ghosts, including one woman who heard someone whispering to her in a part of the building where no one was supposed to be.
 RJ Bond allowed me to visit the set and watch them filming, which was extremely cool, and even let me share the fantastic chicken a la king from the craft services table.
 Keep your eyes open for The Factory in the near future.